A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Model Formulation

 where $x^i_1$, $x^i_2$, $x^*$ denote the grid nodes of the triangle $\triangle_i$ and $N_\triangle$ is the total number of triangles touching the grid node $x^*$.
 Since we are only changing the density value at grid node $x^*$, we have $\varepsilon(x^i_1,t_k)=\varepsilon(x^i_2,t_k)=0$ for $i=0,\dots,N_\triangle$.
 Hence, we obtain

 which leads to

+The event data contain complete daily trajectories for all individuals, and no new plans are generated during the simulation.
+A plan is considered “activated” when the corresponding individual enters the ABM domain.
+From that point on, the full mobility dataset is filtered so that only the events belonging to the agent IDs currently simulated in the ABM are processed.
 When an individual enters the ABM domain, we randomly pick a free agent ID, and the corresponding plan from the mobile phone-based event data is activated.
 This plan defines the agent's activities and locations for the current day.
 Occasionally, the agent's first or final position from that plan might be inside Berlin, i.e. outside of the ABM domain.
+We refer to such cases as a “less appropriate plan,” since the agent is then located in the PDE region although it was intended to remain within the ABM domain.
 These cases are not explicitly handled but occur infrequently in practice compared to the total population size.
 As agents enter Berlin during the timestep, they can still interact with other agents and contribute to the infection dynamics if a less appropriate plan was chosen, causing them to be placed in an unintended state.